Heart Disease and Lowering Cholesterol

 How Is High Cholesterol Treated? continued...

 *Risk categories are based on the Framingham Heart Study to estimate 10-year risk for coronary heart disease (heart attack and coronary death).
-It is based on adults aged 20 and older who do not have heart disease or diabetes.
+It is based on adults ages 20 and older who do not have heart disease or diabetes.
 The risk factors included in the Framingham calculation are age, total cholesterol, HDL cholesterol, systolic blood pressure, treatment for high blood pressure, and cigarette smoking.

 To reduce your risk for heart disease or keep it low, it is very important to:

 - Control any other risk factors you may have, such as high blood pressure and smoking.